 Denton County court system overview

-Denton County is served by multiple District Courts for felony and major civil matters, and County Courts at Law for misdemeanors and lower civil matters.
-The main courthouse complex is in Denton city.
-Texas Justice of the Peace courts handle Class C misdemeanors (traffic, minor civil) and are entirely separate from the District and County Clerk systems — JP records are maintained by individual JP precincts and are not searchable through the main county portals.
+Denton County is served by multiple District Courts for felony and major civil matters, and County Courts at Law for misdemeanor and lower civil matters.
+The main courthouse is in Denton city.
+Texas Justice of the Peace Courts handle Class C misdemeanors (traffic violations, fine-only offenses) at the precinct level — JP records are not in the main county portals and must be accessed through individual JP precincts.

 Crime statistics and public-safety context